Autophagy: Your Body’s Cellular Recycling and Renewal System

 - Cellular Housekeeping: Autophagy removes damaged proteins and organelles, preventing their accumulation and ensuring proper cellular function.

 - Energy Production: During periods of fastingFasting simply means abstaining from food, and sometimes drinks, for a set period.
 It’s a practice observed across cultures and throughout history, for various reasons.
 What is fasting?
 Think of fasting as giving your body a break from eating.
-Instead… Read More or nutrient deprivation, autophagy provides an alternative source of energy by breaking down cellular components into usable moleculesImagine tiny building blocks that come together to form everything around you, from water to air to your own body!
+Instead of using the food you just ate for energy, your… Read More or nutrient deprivation, autophagy provides an alternative source of energy by breaking down cellular components into usable moleculesImagine tiny building blocks that come together to form everything around you, from water to air to your own body!
 A molecule is a group of two or more atoms held together by strong forces called chemical bonds.
-Think of… Read More.
+Think of them as the microscopic Legos that build the world!
+The… Read More.

 - Immune Function: Autophagy helps eliminate intracellular pathogens and modulates the immune response.